Why HubSpot activities show up wrong in Salesforce & how to correct them

 By default, HubSpot will sometimes create closed tasks unless they’re explicitly open tasks for a rep to complete.

-Fix: Revisit the Timeline sync settings in HubSpot and map task types correctly.
+Fix: Revisit the activity sync settings (which now overrides timeline sync) and ensure Salesforce Task Types are explicitly mapped.
 In some cases, you’ll need to adjust how your workflows or automations create tasks so they arrive with the right status.

 If you need older records, you’ll have to import them manually or re-trigger campaigns.